IndrajeetPatil/ggstatsplot/paper/JOSS files/paper.md

    programmatically analyze data, instead of using GUI software.

 \begin{figure}
-\includegraphics[width=1\linewidth]{reporting} \caption{Comparing the 'Standard' approach of reporting statistical analysis in a publication/report with the 'ggstatsplot' approach of reporting the same analysis next to an informative graphic.
-Note that the results described in the 'Standard' approach are about the 'Dinosaur' dataset plotted on the right.
-Without the accompanying visualization, it is hard to evaluate the validity of the results.
-The ideal reporting practice will be a hybrid of these two approaches where the plot contains both the visual and numerical summaries about a statistical model, while the narrative provides interpretative context for the reported statistics.}\label{fig:reporting}
+\includegraphics[width=1\linewidth]{reporting} \caption{Comparing the 'Standard' approach of reporting statistical analysis in apublication/report with the 'ggstatsplot' approach of reporting the same analysis next to aninformative graphic.
+Note that the results described in the 'Standard' approach are about the'Dinosaur' dataset plotted on the right.
+Without the accompanying visualization, it is hard toevaluate the validity of the results.
+The ideal reporting practice will be a hybrid of thesetwo approaches where the plot contains both the visual and numerical summaries about astatistical model, while the narrative provides interpretative context for the reportedstatistics.}\label{fig:reporting}
 \end{figure}

 # Future Scope